dbrevesf/dbrevesf.github.io/_posts/2018-08-07-section3-args-and-kwargs.md

 ### **kargs

-In other hand, Python offers a way to handle arbitrary numbers of keyworded arguments.
+In other hands, Python offers a way to handle arbitrary numbers of keyworded arguments.
 Instead of creating a tuple of values, **kwargs builds a dictionary of key/value pairs.

 ```python